vberriche/poissoncoin/README.md

-# poissoncoin
+# PoissonCoin
-Protocols of PoissonCoin satirical cryptocurrency
+PoissonCoin is a pataphysical cryptocurrency